SciML/sciml.ai/news/2021/08/30/czi.md

-techniques being used in [software for clinical pharmacology by top firms like Moderna](https://pumas.ai/), [demonstrating 175x accelerations in preclinical analysis by firms like Pfizer](https://juliacomputing.com/case-studies/pfizer/), and [an core part of the Heta language tools from InSysBio](https://hetalang.github.io/#/), SciML has become a standard in the field of pharmacology.
+techniques being used in [software for clinical pharmacology by top firms like Moderna](https://pumas.ai/), [demonstrating 175x accelerations in preclinical analysis by firms like Pfizer](https://juliacomputing.com/case-studies/pfizer/), and [an core part of the Heta language tools from InSysBio](https://hetalang.github.io/#/), SciML and the Julia programming language have become a standard in the field of pharmacology.
 This grant is to accelerate the open source development in ways that improve the ecosystem for this essential industry.

 As part of this grant, [Professor Samuel Isaacson](http://math.bu.edu/people/isaacson/) and his lab will work to expand